Walk Hard: The Dewey Cox Story: Plot

 Dewey becomes consumed with creating his masterpiece Black Sheep (a homage to Brian Wilson's Smile).
 The band resents his insane musical style and abusive behavior and breaks up; Darlene, also unable to deal with him, leaves him for Glen Campbell.
 During another stint in rehab, Dewey is visited by the ghost of Nate, who ridicules his self-pity and tells him to start writing songs again.

-In the 1970s, Dewey now hosts a CBS variety television show but is unable to compose a masterpiece for his brother.
-Nate reappears and urges him to reconcile with their father.
-Dewey and his father wind up dueling with machetes; despite having trained years for this moment, his father cuts himself in half, forgives Dewey for Nate's death, tells him to be a better father, and dies.
+In 1976, Dewey now hosts a CBS variety television show but is unable to compose a masterpiece for his brother.
+At Nate's urging, Dewey attempts to reconcile with his father.
+However, his father reveals that he has spent years training with a machete to murder Dewey and forces him to duel, but accidentally cuts himself in half.
+Before dying, he forgives Dewey for Nate's death and tells him to be a better father.
 Dewey breaks down and destroys almost everything in his home.

-Dewey is approached by one of his illegitimate children and decides to reconnect with his many offspring.
+Dewey is approached by one of his sons and decides to reconnect with his dozens of children.
 In 1992, a divorced Darlene returns to him.
 Finally realizing what is most important, Dewey regains his sense of smell and remarries her.

 In 2007, L'Chaim's son Dreidel informs Dewey of his popularity with young listeners through rapper Lil' Nutzzak's sampling of "Walk Hard".
 Dewey learns he is to receive a lifetime achievement award.
 They want him to sing a song at the ceremony, but Dewey is reluctant, fearing his old temptations.
-However, with his family's support, he reunites with his band and is finally able to create one great masterpiece, summing up his entire life with his final song, "Beautiful Ride", while also deciding against trying a drug offered to him.
+However, with his family's support, he reunites with his band and is finally able to create one great masterpiece, summing up his entire life with his final song, "Beautiful Ride", while also deciding against trying a drug, viagra offered to him by Sam.

 A title card reveals that Dewey died three minutes after this final performance, which then also reads "Dewford Randolph Cox, 1936–2007".
 A post-credits scene is a short black-and-white clip of "the actual Dewey Cox, April 16, 2002" (still played by Reilly).